8 Things to Look for When Buying Longspan Shelving

 3. Stability

 It's important that longspan units are stable, especially if the floor is uneven or heavy loads are anticipated on the uppermost shelves of the unit.
-Here are some of the things to look for:
+Here are some of the features to look for:

 4. Ease of Assembly and Adjustment